ParadoxLabs-Inc/authnetcim-hyva-checkout/README.md

 Requirements
 ============

-* Magento 2.3 or 2.4 (or equivalent version of Adobe Commerce, Adobe Commerce Cloud, or Mage-OS)
+* Magento 2.4 (or equivalent version of Adobe Commerce, Adobe Commerce Cloud, or Mage-OS)
-* PHP 7.3, 7.4, 8.0, 8.1, or 8.2
-* composer 1 or 2
 * Hyva Checkout (separate product and license)

 Features